AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Note that we can **not** define a template instance (at most, we can define a specialization), and hence a friend declaration that names an instance can **not** be a definition.
 If the name is **not** followed by angle brackets, there are two possibilities:
-1. If the name isn’t qualified (in other words, it doesn’t contain `::`), it **never** refers to a template instance.
+1. If the name isn't qualified (in other words, it doesn't contain `::`), it **never** refers to a template instance.
    If no matching non-template function is visible at the point of the friend declaration, the friend declaration is the first declaration of that function.